n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai.md

 ## Node parameters

+### Model

-* **Model**: Select the model to use to generate the completion. n8n dynamically loads models from OpenAI and you'll only see the models available to your account.
+Select the model to use to generate the completion.

+n8n dynamically loads models from OpenAI and you'll only see the models available to your account.

 ## Node options

+Use these options to further refine the node's behavior.

+### Base URL

-* **Base URL**: Enter a URL here to override the default URL for the API.
+Enter a URL here to override the default URL for the API.

+### Frequency Penalty

-* **Frequency Penalty**: Use this option to control the chances of the model repeating itself.
+Use this option to control the chances of the model repeating itself.
 Higher values reduce the chance of the model repeating itself.

+### Maximum Number of Tokens

-* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
+Enter the maximum number of tokens used, which sets the completion length.

+### Response Format

-* **Response Format**: choose **Text** or **JSON**. **JSON** ensures the model returns valid JSON.
+Choose **Text** or **JSON**. **JSON** ensures the model returns valid JSON.

+### Presence Penalty

-* **Presence Penalty**: Use this option to control the chances of the model talking about new topics.
+Use this option to control the chances of the model talking about new topics.
 Higher values increase the chance of the model talking about new topics.

+### Sampling Temperature

-* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
+Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.

+### Timeout

-* **Timeout**: Enter the maximum request time in milliseconds.
+Enter the maximum request time in milliseconds.

+### Max Retries

-* **Max Retries**: Enter the maximum number of times to retry a request.
+Enter the maximum number of times to retry a request.

+### Top P

-* **Top P**: Use this option to set the probability the completion should use.
+Use this option to set the probability the completion should use.
 Use a lower value to ignore less probable options.

 ## Templates and examples